18×2 Beyond Youthful Days: Marketing

 The Japanese version teaser of the film was released on 7 October 2023, followed by the Taiwanese version on 30 October, alongside the official promotional poster.
 Both Taiwanese and Japanese versions of the official trailer were released on 25 January 2024.
 The Taiwanese version of the official trailer was edited by filmmaker John Hsu, who shared a similar background with the protagonist Jimmy, as they both aspired to become video game developers in their early lives.
 Jump!
 Boys, the film's production company, launched a marketing campaign in collaboration with the East Japan Railway Company and Klook in March 2024, which introduced a packaged rail pass that included the filming locations of Jimmy's journey.
-Additionally, a special collaboration with video game developer SIGONO took place, featuring a crossover poster with SIGONO's game Opus: Echo of Starsong released in selected cinemas on 30 and 31 March.
+A special collaboration with video game developer SIGONO also took place, featuring a crossover poster with SIGONO's game Opus: Echo of Starsong released in selected cinemas on 30 and 31 March.
 An official guidebook was released on 2 May in Japan.